zorael/kameloso/README.md

 ## Current limitations

-[Services](https://en.wikipedia.org/wiki/IRC_services) accounts (`NickServ`/`Q`/`AuthServ`/...) are used to uniquely identify users.
-You will probably want to register yourself with such, where available.
-There is experimental support for servers that can only provide conventional hostmasks (`nickname!ident@address.tld`), but it needs testing.
-Caveat emptor.

-Note that while IRC is standardised, servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+While IRC is standardised, servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work, generally it's because we simply haven't encountered that type of event before, and so no rules for how to parse it have yet been written.
 Please file a GitHub issue [to the **dialect** project](https://github.com/zorael/dialect/issues).

 Testing is primarily done on [**freenode**](https://freenode.net) and on [**Twitch**](https://dev.twitch.tv/docs/irc/guide) servers, so support and coverage is best there.